 One Smiling Gardener article that really got my attention was on how gardeners could potentially catch mad cow disease from bone meal.
 Phil made a strong enough case against bone meal that I decided to stop using it on my flowers.

-So when Phil offered a free review copy of his newly minted book called Building Soils Naturally, I knew right away that it would be packed with interesting info.
+So when Phil offered a review copy of his newly minted book called Building Soils Naturally, I knew right away that it would be packed with interesting info.
 It didn’t take much convincing to get me to review it.

-Building soils naturally from A to Z
+Building Soils Naturally from A to Z

-Building Soils Naturally starts with the basics of improving your soil, some of which he also wrote about in his Suburban Hobby Farmer guest article.
+Building Soils Naturally starts with the basics of improving your soil.
+Some of these areas he also wrote about in his Suburban Hobby Farmer guest article.

 He started a natural fertilizer company and has taught organic horticulture at Gaia College, a school that teaches holistic land management and environmentally sustainable technologies.

 Be warned, Phil frequently suggests seeking out and paying for soil additives.
 Regular readers of this site know that this goes against the spirit of Suburban Hobby Farmer, where I try to pay as little as possible for my soil improvement.

 Paying will be worth it

 Produce will be tastier and much more nutritious.
 Plus, the shelf life will be greatly extended.
 In short, a fruit or vegetable grown in ideal soil conditions will be no less than a super food.

 Yet, Japanese beetles are able to locate them and prefer them over other crops that have been weakened by less than ideal soil.
 My philosophy is nothing works 100 percent of the time.

 Still, this book has more new ideas than anything I’ve read in a long time.
 There are many suggestions that I want to test in my garden.
 Here are five examples:

 1. Water your soil microbes, not just your plants.
 Many gardeners, myself included, have been guilty of watering only in the root zone of my vegetable plants.
 I thought this was a good way to save water.

 This book gave me the kick in the pants to go get some.
 According to Phil, there’s no need to rinse the salt out before adding it to the pile.

 As you might expect, others believe that essentially “salting” your soil is a bad idea.
 I’m going to test a 10 percent solution of sea water on a small part of my garden.
 I’ll let you know if it works for me.

-He likes hairy vetch* as a legume because it captures the most nitrogen.
+He likes hairy vetch as a legume because it captures the most nitrogen.
 He likes cereal rye as a grass because of the volume of organic matter it provides.
 I’m going to try a combination of the two this fall.

 5. Inoculate your compost with new microbes.
 One way to get some diversity of microbes in your compost is to take a few handfuls of soil from an ecosystem that’s different from your garden, say a forest or a meadow, and add it to your pile.

 There are many more interesting ideas about how to improve soil health in Building Soils Naturally.
 Most of these involve more expensive and often hard to find ingredients.

 On the other hand, I’ve always felt that it doesn’t make sense to spend more on your garden than it would to buy organic produce.
 Of course, it’s tempting to invest in some of these ingredients when the benefit is ultra nutritious food.